Cash flow has been a growing cause for concern within the sector for a number of years.

 - Hertfordshire Community Foundation

-Grants of up to £2,000 will be available to offer emergency funding for charities, community groups and other voluntary organisations.
+Grants of up to £5,000 will be available to offer emergency funding for charities, community groups and other voluntary organisations.
 The focus is on supporting elderly and vulnerable people impacted by Coronavirus.
+The fund is accepting applications, please visit the Hertfordshire Community Foundation website for eligibility criteria.

 - Kent Community Foundation